Fuel Card Tax: Are Fuel Cards a Benefit in Kind?

 Are fuel cards a Benefit in Kind?

-How to minimise your tax liability
+How to minimise your tax liability when using fuel cards

 As we’ve mentioned, there are some potential tax implications that users of fuel cards need to be aware of.
 However, with proper planning, any unnecessary costs can be avoided.